 - 1. Go to Configuration > Shared Resources > Health Threshold. - 2.
 In the Tools column, click the Update icon for the health threshold.
 The Health Threshold dialog box is displayed. - 3.
 Update the settings, and click OK.

 Global routing

 You can view the subnet, next hop, and type information for global routing.
-You can also use the router prefix-list configuration to manually inject routes learned through OSPF/BGP to global routing.

 To view global routing: